Chaturbate: Rankings

 As of November 2019, the site was ranked 22nd in the Alexa global rank and was the largest adult camming site competing with European BongaCams and LiveJasmin, which represented an increase from 167th globally and third in adult websites, trailing Xvideos and Livejasmin, in February 2017.
 In 2018, the top five countries that their users resided in were 20.5% from the United States, followed by 8.5% from Germany, 6.8% from Japan, 6.2% from the United Kingdom and 4.7% from China.

 It is estimated that the site receives about 117 million monthly visits, which translates to approximately 4.1 million unique visitors each month, and an estimated 780,000 a day.

-From its inception in 2011, till 2016, the site saw a 3,200% growth rate overall.

-Sponsoring
+Sponsorships

 Chaturbate was the presenting sponsor for the 33rd AVN Awards in 2016, as well as an exhibitor at the AVN Adult Entertainment Expo that year and in 2017.
 In 2020, the site partnered with independent Canadian filmmakers Ethan Cole and Daniel AM Rosenberg to produce Cam_Girlfriend, a 10-episode web series broadcast on YouTube.

+Lawsuits

+In March 2024, Chaturbate was sued by Texas Attorney General Ken Paxton, who alleged that the site was failing to comply with a Texas age verification law.
+As a result of the lawsuit, the site put in place an online age verification system, and in April 2024 Chaturbate agreed to pay $675,000 to the state of Texas as part of a settlement.

+In July 2025, a proposed class action lawsuit against Chaturbate was filed by a former content moderator for the site, who alleged that he suffered psychological trauma after being exposed to "extreme, violent, graphic, and sexually explicit content" on a daily basis and that the site "knowingly and intentionally failed to provide their content moderators with industry-standard mental health protections."